HalmaiErik/energy-monitoring-platform/README.md

 1. energyplatform-backend: Backend application built with Java and Spring Boot.
 Deployed on Heroku.
 Supports user login, registration, creation of new devices for a user, a new sensor for a device and adding sensor data to sensors.
 Supports reading the sensor data from a RabbitMQ.
 Supports RPC calls from a Smart Appliance desktop app.
 Containerized with Docker and deployed on Heroku.
 Uses REST to expose data from a PostGreSQL database to the frontend.
 2. energyplatform-frontend: Frontend application of the energy platform, built with Angular.
 Containerized with Docker and deployed on Heroku.
 3. sensorsimulator: Simulates a sensor by reading values from a file and posting them to a RabbitMQ in order to be processed by the backend application
-4. smartappliance: Desktop application with login feature, that draws charts, graphs from the monitored sensor data.
+4. smartappliance: Desktop application with login feature, that draws charts, graphs from the monitored sensor data that it gets from the energyplatform-backend, using RPC calls.
 Built with Java, Maven, Swing.